 Text and diagram from Tech Terms.

 In the figure above, the outside shape represents all of the colors in the color spectrum.
-The small triangle represents sRGB – which means it can only show you some of the colors of the spectrum.
-This makes sense, since a computer screen cannot possibly display all of the colors found in nature.
-The larger triangle, however, is Adobe RGB, and as you can see it includes more colors than sRGB.
+The small triangle represents sRGB – which means it can only show you some of the spectrum’s colors.
+This makes sense since a computer screen cannot possibly display all of the colors found in nature.
+The larger triangle, however, is Adobe RGB, and as you can see, it includes more colors than sRGB.
 So, if you have a display that supports Adobe RGB, you will be able to work with a richer image that has more vibrant and lifelike colors, especially in the greens.
 This also means that these displays are usually more expensive.

 The other thing to think about is the Refresh Rate, which is how many times a display is updated each second.
 A higher refresh rate means a smoother monitor.
 This is more apparent in gaming than in Photoshop.
 Finally, we must think about Resolution, which is the number of pixels on the screen.
 Most monitors are marketed by their resolution, so this shouldn’t be too hard.

 Furthermore, it is important to check if you can easily calibrate your display.
 Some manufacturers will calibrate their screen and sell it with a calibration report which is great.
 But other brands just won’t and you’ll have to do it yourself with a calibration tool you put directly on your screen.